Costume Design and Wardrobe Technician Certificate

-This program is recommended for newcomers and those interested in learning more about the field, including a basic understanding of industry standards and professional expectations.
-This remote course will give each student the advantage of learning from multiple professionals actively working in the design and wardrobe industry.
+This certificate is recommended for newcomers and those interested in learning more about the field, including a basic understanding of industry standards and professional expectations.
+This remote certificate course will give each student the advantage of learning from multiple professionals actively working in the design and wardrobe industry.

-Technology Requirements: High-speed internet connection, a standard laptop or desktop computer that is capable of running the latest browser to stream media, and built-in or external webcam and speakers.
+- A standard laptop or desktop computer that is capable of running the latest browser to stream media

-- How to develop and hone skills for entry level employment in the entertainment industry
+- Develop and hone skills for entry level employment in the entertainment industry

-- The importance of team collaboration with multiple departments within the entertainment industry
+- Collaborate with multiple departments within the entertainment industry

-- How to define a character through the use of clothing and accessories
+- Define a character through the use of clothing and accessories

-- The skills necessary to develop and expand a professional vocabulary
+- Develop the skills necessary to expand your professional vocabulary

-- Clothing maintenance, including fabric care, costume preparation, and the proper use of allied materials
+- Maintain clothing, including fabric care, costume preparation, and the proper use of allied materials

-- The fundamentals of hand stitching and hemming techniques used in wardrobe and costume design
+- Use fundamental hand stitching and hemming techniques used in wardrobe and costume design

-- The various methods of attaching buttons and other closures
+- Attach buttons and other closures with various methods

-- The techniques used by some of the most influential designers in the industry and how their designs help to tell a story
+- Use techniques used by some of the most influential designers in the industry and learn how their designs help tell a story

 - Develop rendering skills to portray basic proportion and an understanding of light, shadow, drape, and texture, and how choices tell a story

-- How to create an industry-specific resume and cover letter
+- Create an industry-specific resume and cover letter

-- The roles of the wardrobe and costume design unions and membership benefits
+- Navigate the roles of the wardrobe and costume design unions and membership benefits

 - Curriculum created and facilitated by an industry professional working in multiple venues including Broadway, The Metropolitan Opera, film, and television.